becem-gharbi/esp-ota-cicd/README.md

 # ESP OTA CI/CD

 This project provides an CI/CD pipeline designed for seamless remote software updates to `ESP32`.
+Plus, a PlatformIO library to automatically handle updates.

 ## How it works

-- Upon a new software release, depending on the CI/CD tool used a workflow is triggered.
+- Upon a new software release, depending on the CI/CD tool used, a workflow is triggered.

 - The code is compiled to generate the executable file `firmware.bin`.